Continuous Design and Reprogramming of Totimorphic Structures for Space Applications: Discussion

-Developing a practical prototype of a Totimorphic structure will require overcoming many pressing technical challenges, as the underlying assumptions and abstractions used in the model become physically unrealistic.
-For instance, it is assumed that the beams and levers are perfectly rigid.
+On the theory side, it is an open question whether there exists always a continuous trajectory connecting two valid Totimorphic configurations.
+This is particularly important when utilising optimisation methods that -- different to gradient descent -- facilitate a global exploration of the configuration space, such as evolutionary strategies, to avoid selecting solutions that are not reachable from the initial lattice configuration.
+On the practical side, developing an actual prototype of a Totimorphic structure will require assessing the abstractions assumed in our model.
+For instance, in simulations we assume that the beams and levers are perfectly rigid.
 In reality, deformations in the structure from external or internal forces will produce bending in the beams, destabilising the internal spring forces.
-Similarly, the zero-length property of the springs will likely not hold for a real structure.
-While it is possible to create springs that approximate the property for a range of lengths, at small or large extensions the zero-length property will likely not persist.
+Similarly, the zero-length property of the springs will likely not hold for a real structure. \review{While it is possible to create springs that approximate the property for a range of lengths, at small or large extensions the zero-length property will likely not persist.
 Moreover, when in the zero-stiffness state, the Totimorphic structure should require no work to move between configurations, but practically there will be friction and jamming in the joints of the structure, which requires work from actuators to overcome.
 Independent of the application, minimising the number of actuators required to operate a spacecraft is quite critical, as each actuator represents a mode of failure that might compromise the spacecraft.
 Vacuum-exposed mechanisms and actuators are also at risk of cold welding and are difficult to lubricate.
-Since the number of actuators required to control a Totimorphic lattice scales linearly with the number of unit cells, it will be critical to investigate whether it is possible to reduce the number of actuators and optimise the operations required to morph between given configurations.
-The specifics of transforming 1D springs, Euler beams and frictionless joints into a manufacturable model is beyond the scope of this paper, but it will be necessary to make decisions that balance the requirements with suitability for space on various aspects like material choices, beam/lever aspect ratios, joint types, and actuation methods.
+Since the number of actuators required to control a Totimorphic lattice scales linearly with the number of unit cells, it will be critical to investigate whether it is possible to reduce the number of actuators and optimise the operations required to morph between given configurations.The specifics of transforming 1D springs, Euler beams and frictionless joints into a manufacturable model is beyond the scope of this paper, but it will be necessary to make decisions that balance the requirements with suitability for space on various aspects like material choices, beam/lever aspect ratios, joint types, and actuation methods.
+In future studies, the presented model should be extended to include such effects to reduce the gap between theory and practice.}